Flossie38/improved-yummy/README.md

 Deployment
 THis project is deployed here https://flossie38.github.io/Milestone-3/

-I plan to deploy to Heroku pages
+I plan to deploy to Heroku

 Credits
 Content